kleinfreund/retrieve/README.md

 A `ResponseError` is thrown for `fetch` responses with a status code >=300.

-By default, this error will be an instance of `ResponseError` which will have access to the original `Response` object returned by `fetch`:
+By default, this error will be an instance of `ResponseError` which will have access to the original `Response` object returned by `fetch` and the deserialized `data` also found on `RetrieveResponse` objects:

 ```js
 try {